RedDotRocket/AgentUp/docs/getting-started/first-agent.md

 provider_url: https://agentup.dev
 icon_url: https://raw.githubusercontent.com/RedDotRocket/AgentUp/refs/heads/main/assets/icon.png
 documentation_url: https://docs.agentup.dev
+agent_type: reactive
 ```

 You're free to change any of these!
+This basic reactive agent configuration gives you:

+- Simple request/response interactions
+- Fast, stateless responses
+- Easy to understand and debug behavior
+- Perfect for getting started with AgentUp

 That's it for the basic configuration, there is a lot more, but these will be covered in the later
 sections of this guide.